profound-labs/recollections-of-ajahn-chah/manuscript/markdown/interview-with-ajahn-vajiro.md

 monastery to be part of that occasion.
 Of course there are some differences of dress to accommodate the differences in climate.

-Les échanges, les liens entre les deux communautés sont-ils aussi forts aujourd’hui?Are the links between the two communities still as strong today?
+*Q: Les échanges, les liens entre les deux communautés sont-ils aussi forts aujourd’hui?*

+*Q: Are the links between the two communities still as strong today?*

-The links nowadays are still strong, almost stronger in the last few years than they were in the early 80’s and mid-80’s.
+*A:* The links nowadays are still strong, almost stronger in the last few years than they were in the early 80’s and mid-80’s.
 Communication is now a lot less expensive.